vmware/Holodeck/docs/index.md

 ### Licensing

 Holodeck 9.0 only supports VCF 5.2.x and 9.0 in "License Later" deployment mode.
-This mode enables all functionality for 90 days from the date of install.
-After 90 days, the environment will need to be redeployed, or license must be added.
+This mode enables all functionality for 90 days from the date of install for VCF 9.0 and for 60 days for VCF 5.2.
+After that time period expires, the environment will need to be redeployed, or license must be added.
 Licensing is the responsibility of the end-user to ensure they procure the appropriate licenses by working with their account teams.